pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     .. method:: valid_after(valid_after)

-        :param valid_after: The timestamp (in UTC) that marks the activation time for the certificate.
+        :param valid_after: The Unix timestamp (in UTC) that marks the activation time for the certificate.
 This is a required value.
         :type valid_after: int

     .. method:: valid_before(valid_before)

-        :param valid_before: The timestamp (in UTC) that marks the expiration time for the certificate.
+        :param valid_before: The Unix timestamp (in UTC) that marks the expiration time for the certificate.
 This is a required value.
         :type valid_before: int

     .. method:: add_critical_option(name, value)